TitoTamburini/HackerrankPython/README.md

 The repository contains:

-  **a pdf file with the snippets of every submission page in my hackerrank account
+  **a pdf file with the snippets of every submission page grouped by challenge in my hackerrank account

   **a .py file with the codes of every exercise of the first homework, every exercise is labelled with the commented title, I left the deafult comments placed by hackerrank.
 I checked online some clues for some regex, XML and HTML parser exercises.
 I  mistakenly wrote the solutions of the first exercises in PyPy3, but the code still works in Python3.